 33. In the very unlikely event you are not happy with a particular scan, and want us to check them against the originals, just send us the scan number(s) and we’ll check to see whether the imperfection in the scan also appears in the original or not.
 Ninety nine times out of 100 this is the case.
 Occasionally, however, dust can leave a streak or a line on a scan but our scanning operative usually catches this and corrects it as they go.

 34. All orders include a 120-year archive-quality DVD with a copy of your scans on.
 Sometimes we are reminded that DVDs are somewhat dated technology, and that optical drives are becoming less common in modern computers.
-The reason we still send them is because they really function as your belt and braces backup copy and should be stored somewhere safe.
+The reason we still send them is because they function well as your belt and braces backup copy and should be stored somewhere safe.
 We also recommend backing up your new scans to the Cloud.

-35. Once you confirm you are happy with your scans – or after 5 days, whichever comes first – we’ll sourier your originals back to you with your DVD, plus any additional media (DVDs/USBs) you have ordered.
+35. Once you confirm you are happy with your scans – or after 5 days, whichever comes first – we’ll courier your originals back to you with your DVD, plus any additional media (DVDs/USBs) you have ordered.

-36. Photo albums are slightly more complicated than loose photos and so vary slightly in how we scan them and the pricing.
+36. Photo albums are slightly more complicated than loose photos and so vary slightly in how we scan them and in the pricing.

 37. There’s many different types of photo album but broadly they fit into one of two categories: